-We had a special beespoon installation, with a tiny copper spoon 1/12th the size of a teaspoon to represent the amount of honey a single bee can make within her lifetime.
-We invited visitors to create origami flowers (representing the approximate 1800 or so flowers that one bee would need to visit to make the honey) and place them on the wall; and then to press a button that counted how many flowers had been created, which in turn slowly dispensed honey onto the waiting beespoon, drop by drop.
-Visitors all expressed amazement at how little honey a single bee can make and reflected on how much honey they used on their breakfast toast!
+The Beespoon is a tiny copper spoon, 1/12th the size of a teaspoon, which can contain the amount of honey a single bee can make within her lifetime.
+We designed an accompanying plinth, on which the Beespoon is displayed.
+At numerous festivals and events around the country, we have invited visitors to create origami flowers and place them on a hanging display; and then to press a button that counts how many flowers have been created, which in turn slowly dispenses honey onto the waiting Beespoon, drop by drop.